borjanG/leia/README.md

                         fixed_projector=fp)
 ```

 An important element of this toolbox is that it allows for time-dependent weights (controls), and costs involving integrals of the state.
+Generally speaking, there is flexibility in using different functionals and weight penalties (beyond simply $L^2$, for instance).

 ## Citing